This post may contain affiliate links. Thank you for your support.

 Brackets

-I haven’t made use of these yet, but I just had to mention that the ReStore has a great selection of basic wood and metal shelving brackets in the tool section and they’re only about $1-2 each.
-Perfect for if you need to organize a storage closet or a garage.
+I haven’t made use of these yet, but I just had to mention that the ReStore has a great selection of basic wood and metal shelving brackets in the tools, housewares, and appliances section and they’re only about $1-2 each.
+Perfect for if you need to organize a storage closet or a garage, but want to do it in a way that brings a bit of personality to your home.

 Tools

-If you’re working on building up a good collection of basic tools, the ReStore is a great place to look.
-They often have things like old files that still work perfectly fine, hammers, and clamps.
-That’s definitely one thing that you don’t see at most secondhand stores!
+If you’re working on building up a good collection of basic tools, the ReStore drop-off center is a great place to look.
+They often have people donate things like old files that still work perfectly fine, hammers, and clamps.
+That’s definitely one thing that you don’t see at most secondhand shops or your regular local thrift store.

-So those are some of my favourite things to buy from the Habitat for Humanity ReStore!
-What have you found there that I’ve left off on this list?
+So those are some of my favorite things to buy from the Habitat for Humanity ReStore.
+What have you found there that I’ve left off this list?

 Courtenay Hartford is the author of creeklinehouse.com, a blog based on her adventures renovating a 120-year-old farmhouse in rural Ontario, Canada.
 On her blog, Courtenay shares interior design tips based on her own farmhouse and her work as founder and stylist of the interior photography firm Art & Spaces.
 She also writes about her farmhouse garden, plant-based recipes, family travel, and homekeeping best practices.
 Courtenay is the author of the book The Cleaning Ninja and has been featured in numerous magazines including Country Sampler Farmhouse Style, Better Homes and Gardens, Parents Magazine, Real Simple, and Our Homes.